mongodb/specifications/source/server-selection/server-selection.rst

 Multi-threaded or async drivers MUST keep track of the number of operations that a given server is currently executing (the server's ``operationCount``).
 This value MUST be incremented once a server is selected for an operation and MUST be decremented once that operation has completed, regardless of its outcome.
-This value SHOULD be stored on the ``Server`` type that also owns the connection pool for the server, if there exists such a type in the driver's implementation, or on the pool itself.
+Where this value is stored is left as a implementation detail of the driver; some example locations include the ``Server`` type that also owns the connection pool for the server (if there exists such a type in the driver's implementation) or on the pool itself.
 Incrementing or decrementing a server's ``operationCount`` MUST NOT wake up any threads that are waiting for a topology update as part of server selection.
 See `operationCount-based selection within the latency window